Babak70/Minimal-Alphafold/README.md

 # AlphaFold 3 Minimal Implementation

 This repository contains a minimal implementation of AlphaFold 3, a state-of-the-art protein structure prediction model.
-The implementation is forked from the repository X (provide the link to the original repository), and it has been simplified for educational purposes or quick prototyping.
+The implementation is forked from the repository https://github.com/amorehead/alphafold3-pytorch-lightning-hydra (provide the link to the original repository), and it has been simplified for educational purposes or quick prototyping.

 ## Prerequisites